mikesay/mikesay/README.md

 # Introduction
-mikeblog is the source code of my blog which is based on Hexo.
+mikesay is the source code of my blog which is based on Hexo.
 In order to setup the blog, install node and npm.

 > Do not run below hexo command to deploy the site, because it will always delete existing static site from git repo which
 > will cause github page remove the configuration of custom domain, so that each deploy will have to re-enable the custom domain